thin-edge/thin-edge.io/docs/src/architecture/data-model.md

 # thin-edge Data Model

 The **data model** identifies all data send or received from/to **thin-edge** and its components, to interact with those.
-For all data it defines format and explains behaviour.
+For all data it defines format and explains behavior.

 ## Use of MQTT